-Re-think your morning bowl of oats with this creamy, chocolatey oatmeal drizzled with warm peanut butter and topped with banana slices.
+Rethink your breakfast with this creamy Chocolate Peanut Butter Oatmeal drizzled with warm peanut butter and topped with banana slices.

-Of course, smart nutrition only makes sense it if tastes delicious which is why I know you’re going to love this creamy, chocolatey bowl of oatmeal drizzled with melted peanut butter and banana slices.
+Of course, smart nutrition only makes sense it if tastes delicious which is why I know you’re going to love this creamy, chocolatey bowl of oatmeal drizzled with melted peanut butter.

 If you typically cook your oats with water and top it with raisins and brown sugar, you might want to re-think your morning routine.
 While tasty, you’re essentially starting your day with a bowl of carbs.
 (Hello vending machine at 10am!)